Exit (video game): Gameplay

 Each level includes a starting point for Mr. ESC and an exit point.
 There may also be one or more trapped individuals within the level, and in many cases, Mr. ESC cannot successfully complete the level unless he rescues some or all of the individuals before he escapes.
 There is a time limit for completing each level.

-Mr. ESC is rather agile, and can swim, run faster, and jump higher, more than any of the other trapped individuals.
-However, he is still prone to injury from hazards or from falling off of too high heights.
+Mr. ESC is rather agile and can swim, run faster, and jump higher than any of the other trapped individuals.
+However, he is still prone to injury from hazards or from falling from too great heights.

 The individuals come in four types: